When

 Who Should Attend

-This Summit is for those who carry responsibility and care for Indigenous children, youth, and families.
-We welcome participants from all roles and sectors who are committed to strengthening Indigenous-led systems:
+This Summit is for those who carry responsibility and care for Indigenous children and families:

 Elders & Knowledge Keepers